-The name of, and path to, the script or program on the Monitoring Station that will collect metrics on the system.
+The name of, and path to, the script or program on the Monitoring Station that collects metrics on the system.

-The script or program that you specify must be executable by the uptime user account on the up.time Monitoring Station.
+The script or program that you specify must be executable by the uptime user account on the Uptime Infrastructure Monitor Monitoring Station.
 Ensure that the permissions are set correctly.

-- Arguments (Optional) - Specify any arguments required by the script or program. - · Pass retained variables from previous collection as environment variables - Select this checkbox if you would like the monitor to be able to use the most recently collected variables as arguments in the script.
-Variable 1 to Variable 10 (Optional) - Specify up to 10 variables that your custom script will return to the up.time Monitoring Station.
-If you click the Save for Graphing checkbox, these variables will be saved to the DataStore. - Response Time - Enter the Warning and Critical Response Time thresholds.
-For more information, see Configuring Warning and Critical Thresholds.
-3. Complete the following settings: - Timing Settings (see Adding Monitor Timing Settings Information for more information) - Alert Settings (see Monitor Alert Settings for more information) - Monitoring Period settings (see Monitor Timing Settings for more information) - Alert Profile settings (see Alert Profiles for more information) - Action Profile settings (see Action Profiles for more information)
+- Arguments (Optional) - Specify any arguments required by the script or program. - Pass retained variables from previous collection as environment variables - Select this checkbox if you would like the monitor to be able to use the most recently collected variables as arguments in the script. - Variable 1 to Variable 10 (Optional) - Specify up to 10 variables that your custom script returns to the Uptime Infrastructure Monitor Monitoring Station.
+If you click the Save for Graphing checkbox, these variables are saved to the DataStore. - Response Time - Enter the Warning and Critical Response Time thresholds.
+For more information, see Configuring Warning and Critical Thresholds. - 3.
+Complete the following settings: - Timing Settings (see Adding Monitor Timing Settings Information for more information) - Alert Settings (see Monitor Alert Settings for more information) - Monitoring Period settings (see Monitor Timing Settings for more information) - Alert Profile settings (see Alert Profiles for more information) - Action Profile settings (see Action Profiles for more information)